 Widely used throughout Japan as bottles for storage

-Excellent cold resistance, low water absorbency, and resistant to breakage
+Excellent cold and breakage resistance, low water absorbency

 What is Iwami ware ?